fakeneuron/CalenBooker/Roadmap.md

    - Added "Home" link to `/dashboard` in `Navbar.js` for logged-in users; confirmed public pages (`/`, `/signup`, `/login`) rely on individual page links for navigation, with no navbar for unauthenticated users.

 9. **Inline Login/Signup on Landing Page**:

-   - Integrated login and signup into `Home.js` with reusable `LoginForm.js` and `SignupForm.js` components, removed separate `Login.js`, `Signup.js`, and `SignupSuccess.js` pages, added responsive buttons and fade-in forms, implemented autologin via `AuthConfirm.js` using Supabase tokens, fixed logout redirect to `/`, fixed dashboard hydration error, made navbar fixed with hamburger menu on mobile (renamed "Schedule Appointment" to "Book Appointment"), made footer non-fixed, added autofill in `AppointmentScheduler.js` on load with recent client data or sample fallback.
+   - Integrated login and signup into `Home.js` with reusable `LoginForm.js` and `SignupForm.js` components, removed separate `Login.js`, `Signup.js`, and `SignupSuccess.js` pages, added responsive buttons with mobile padding and fade-in forms, implemented autologin via `AuthConfirm.js` using Supabase tokens, fixed logout redirect to `/`, fixed dashboard hydration error, made navbar fixed with hamburger menu on mobile (renamed "Schedule Appointment" to "Book Appointment"), made footer non-fixed, added autofill in `AppointmentScheduler.js` on load with recent client data or sample fallback.

+10. **Create Footer Pages**:
+    - Added static pages: `Terms.js` (`/terms`) with legal terms, `Privacy.js` (`/privacy`) with data policies, `Support.js` (`/support`) with contact and FAQ, and `About.js` (`/about`) with mission and team info, all styled in Kawaii theme and linked from `Footer.js`.
+Placeholder email (`support@calenbooker.com`) used across pages, to be updated later.